jqnatividad/qsv/README.md

 * `qsvlite` - all features disabled (~33% of the size of `qsv`)
 * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus) with only DataPusher+ relevant commands; `applydp`, a slimmed-down version of the `apply` feature; embedded `luau` interpreter; the `--progressbar` option disabled; and the self-update only checking for new releases, requiring an explicit `--update` (~33% of the the size of `qsv`).

 [^2]: The `foreach` feature is not available on Windows.
 The `python` feature is not enabled on the prebuilt binaries.
-Compile qsv with Python 3.6 and above development environment installed if you want to enable the `python` feature.
-Luau support is enabled by default on the prebuilt binaries, with preference for `luau` for platforms that support it.
+Compile qsv with Python development environment installed if you want to enable the `python` feature (Python 3.7 & above supported).
+The `luau` feature is enabled by default on the prebuilt binaries.

 ## Regular Expression Syntax